tyohan/polymer-starter-kit/README.md

 ### Install dependencies

+You will need Node.js installed for the tools we use.
+Bring up a terminal and type `node --version`.
+Node should respond with a version at or above 0.12.x.
+If you require Node, go to [nodejs.org](https://nodejs.org) and click on the big green Install button.

-With [Node.js](http://nodejs.org) and npm installed, run the following one liner from the root of your Polymer Starter Kit download:
+With Node installed, run the following one liner from the root of your Polymer Starter Kit download:

 ```sh
 $ npm install -g gulp && npm install -g bower && npm install && bower install
 ```

 This will install the element sets (Paper, Iron, Platinum) and tools we will use to serve and build apps.

 ### Serve / watch